Seagate/cloudfuse/README.md

 ### Windows

-Download and install the .exe installer from our latest release [here](https://github.com/Seagate/cloudfuse/releases).
+Download and run the .exe installer from our latest release [here](https://github.com/Seagate/cloudfuse/releases).
 Uncheck the "Launch Cloudfuse" upon finishing the installation.
 Run the GUI separately as admin after the install completes.

 Cloudfuse will store the config file in `	C:\Users\{username}\AppData\Roaming`.